 Sec.
-1. A TEAM shall consist of at least ten players, whose positions shall be designated as: (1) pitcher, (2) catcher, (3) first basemen, (4) second basemen, (5) third basemen, (6) shortstop, (7) left fielder, (8) center fielder, (9) right fielder, (10) short fielder (usually left center) and may have (11 or 12) additional hitters.
+1. A TEAM shall consist of at least ten players, whose positions shall be designated as: (1) pitcher, (2) catcher, (3) first basemen, (4) second basemen, (5) third basemen, (6) short-stop, (7) left fielder, (8) center fielder, (9) right fielder, (10) short fielder (usually left center) and may have (11 or 12) additional hitters.
+(See Rule 5.

-- A. Other than the pitcher and catcher, players in the field may be stationed anywhere they choose on fair ground as each pitch is made. - B. The pitcher, in delivering the ball, must be in legal position at the pitcher's plate or in the pitching area. - C. As each pitch is delivered, the catcher must be in the catcher's box.

 Sec.
+6).
+Some programs can start and/or finish the game with nine players; see Rules 11 through 13 for these programs.

+A. Other than the pitcher and catcher, players in the field may be stationed anywhere they choose on fair ground as each pitch is made.

+B. The pitcher, in delivering the ball, must be in legal position at the pitcher's plate or in the pitching area.

+C. As each pitch is delivered, the catcher must be in the catcher's box.

-2. Slow pitch softball line-ups should include at least 10 players.
-Teams may start with 9 players if they do not have everyone there, with penalty.
-Each team must have the designated legal number of players to start or to continue a game.
+Sec.
+2. A TEAM must have the designated legal number of players to start or to continue a game.
 NOTE: Local governed leagues may designate this number during regular season play.